manasvi-singh/recepies/README.md

-# recepies
+# recipe
-A simpile recepie website!
+A simpile recipe website!
-This website contains links to some of the breakfast recipes that I like.